-2> stop the cg-SDT-RetransmissionTimer for the corresponding HARQ process, if running.
+2> stop the cg-SDT-RetransmissionTimer for the corresponding HARQ process for initial transmission with CCCH message, if running.

 2> stop the cg-RRC-RetransmissionTimer for the corresponding HARQ process, if running.

 2> if the uplink grant has been received on the PDCCH for the MAC entity's C-RNTI after the first PUSCH transmission to the Serving Cell; and